 Changes in the fund balance of the BOCES can be explained by the ebb and flow of grants that flow through the BOCES to the Member Districts.
-The fund balance is not as much of a concern as cash flow needs.
-Two years ago we adjusted the timing of our Title 1 payments to the member districts, which allowed our cash flow to be adequate and that continued to work well for us this fiscal year.
+Our fund balance increased this year in part due to the COVID-19 pandemic and the fact that our member schools were closed for three months in the spring resulting in lower expenses from the BOCES.
+The fund balance is not as much of a concern for the BOCES as cash flow needs throughout the fiscal year.
+Three years ago we adjusted the timing of our Title I payments to the member districts, which allowed our cash flow to be adequate and that continued to work well for us this fiscal year.

-Our budgeted decrease in beginning fund balance was \$112,782 for the 2018-19 budget year.
-But actually the fund balance increased by \$33,426.
-We had anticipated a decrease in the general fund, local special education, and VNETs fund balances.
-The increased fund balance can be attributed to the increase in Out-of-District high costs grant revenue that was received, an increased number of alternative licensure candidates (regular and special education) and smaller cumulative savings in administrative spending.
+Our budgeted decrease in beginning fund balance was \$66,558 for the 2019-20 budget year, but actually the fund balance increased by \$269,642.
+We had anticipated a decrease in the general fund, local special education, and RUS grant fund balances.
+Besides the COVID-19 savings mentioned above, the increased fund balance can be attributed to the increase in Out-of-District high costs grant revenue that was received, an increased number of alternative licensure candidates (regular and special education) and smaller cumulative savings in administrative spending.
 We also worked hard to fill positions where possible with BOCES employee contracts rather than outside purchase service contracts which tend to be more expensive.
 By keeping a close eye on the budget we were able to balance the budget and have an increase in our fund balance.

 For next year's budget we will continue to attempt to fill positions where possible with BOCES employee contracts rather than purchase service contracts.
 The intent will once again be to develop a balanced budget with no deficit.
+Additional COVID-19 relief funds are anticipated for this upcoming fiscal year which will effect both revenues and expenditures.